we-are-togaether/dbt-dimensional-modelling/docs/part05-create-staging.md

 ```
 We’ve organized our model into two CTEs: one pulling in a source table via the [source macro](https://docs.getdbt.com/docs/build/sources#selecting-from-a-source) and the other applying our transformations.
+I want to stress the importance of this `source macro`.\
+This will start to build our DAG (Directed Acyclic Graph) of dependencies, which is crucial for dbt to know the order in which to run our models.

 While our later layers of transformation will vary greatly from model to model, every one of our staging models will follow this exact same pattern.
 As such, we need to make sure the pattern we’ve established is rock solid and consistent.

 ```sql
 with source as (